 Serves as an Instructor; provides technical training for over 820 reclassification Soldiers annually; develops, maintains, and updates course material; conducts remedial training, examinations, and evaluations of Soldiers for the purpose of awarding the Military Occupational Specialty (MOS) 88M; ensures accountability and positive control of test materials protecting the integrity of examinations; maintains accountability of computers and related equipment valued in excess of $17,000,000.00; responsible for the health, welfare, and supervision of all guest instructors.

-Lead, train, maintain National Registered- EMT Basics; instruct 68W10 courses, Combat Lifesaver Courses, ALC, and SLC of a max load capacity of 48 students with quality instruction and adequate training to be able to perform the task required in order to be qualified as a 68W or appropriate NCOES level; accurately and completely document all aspects of duty performance for the students and ensure timely submission of all reports and assigned duties.
+Leads, trains, maintains National Registered- EMT Basics; instruct 68W10 courses, Combat Lifesaver Courses, ALC, and SLC with a max load capacity of 48 students with quality instruction and adequate training to be able to perform the task required in order to be qualified as a 68W or appropriate NCOES level; accurately and completely documents all aspects of duty performance for the students and ensures timely submission of all reports and assigned duties.

 M1A1 and M1A2 Instructor/Writer

-Served as an Instructor/Writer on a M1A1 and M1A2 Main Battle Tank in a One Unit Training (OSUT) company; conducted training basic, advanced, and tactical driving; provided training for Initial Entry Training (IET) Soldiers on tank gunnery and related skills; responsible for training 47 tanks to over 40 Soldiers quarterly; responsible for 15 M1A1 and M1A2 Main Battle Tanks including all turret and hull maintenance; responsible for accountability of Basic Issue Items (BII) and associated equipment valued at $6.21 million dollars.
+Serves as an Instructor/Writer on a M1A1 and M1A2 Main Battle Tank in a One Unit Training (OSUT) company; conducts training on basic, advanced, and tactical driving; provides training for Initial Entry Training (IET) Soldiers on tank gunnery and related skills; responsible for training 47 tanks to over 40 Soldiers quarterly; responsible for 15 M1A1 and M1A2 Main Battle Tanks including all turret and hull maintenance; responsible for accountability of Basic Issue Items (BII) and associated equipment valued at $6.21 million dollars.

-Responsible for the command, control, and supervision for a Personnel Service Battalion that conducts classes and instruction.
-Communicates, coordinates, and provides guidance to students; ensuring training is conducted IAW regulations, and Program of Instruction (POI).
-Serves as local representative and point of contact for the commander.
-Provides monthly reports, after action reports, and training evaluations on the status of classes.
+Responsible for the command, control, and supervision for a Personnel Service Battalion that conducts classes and instruction; communicates, coordinates, and provides guidance to students; ensures training is conducted IAW regulations and Program of Instruction (POI); serves as local representative and point of contact for the commander; provides monthly reports, after action reports, and training evaluations on the status of classes.